-In today’s fast-paced society, drive-thrus and sugary foods from packages loaded with trans-fats have almost become their own food group (terrifying, we know!).
+In today’s fast-paced society, drive-thrus and packaged foods loaded with trans-fats and sugar almost count as their own food group (terrifying, we know!).
 Unfortunately, these pro-inflammatory foods are the most damaging to gut health, and these are the foods the vast majority of the American population consume on a regular basis.
 No wonder we’re so sick!

 Foods that cause inflammation actually damage the cells in the epithelial tissue, which is your gut tissue (10).
 This damage to your gut tissue can cause holes in the gut lining and cause the tight junctions in your small intestine to break down, which is how leaky gut happens (11).